Get Specialist Advice Now!

 Like mentioned earlier, most deductions/exemptions mentioned above --such as those under section 80C, 80D and others in HRA and LTA -- are not applicable in the new regime.
 An individual, however, can avail one under Section 80CCD(2), which allows a deduction on the amount the employer contributes to the employee’s NPS account, capped at 10 percent of his or her salary.
 It must be mentioned that the salary here refers to the basic plus the DA component of the salary.

 Conclusion: Understanding the tax exemption, rebate and deduction are extremely important in tax planning.
 Especially with the option to switch to the new regime, one has to calculate taking all these benefits into account to drive the maximum benefit.
-With the Invest 4G ULIP from Canara HSBC Oriental Bank of Commerce Life Insurance, you get ample flexibility to modify the policy according to your needs.
+With the Invest 4G ULIP from Canara HSBC Life Insurance, you get ample flexibility to modify the policy according to your needs.
 You can opt for the whole life option or the premium funding benefit option.
 You also get the option to choose from seven different investment funds as per your risk profile.